JuliaDynamics/ComplexityMeasures.jl/docs/src/devdocs.md

 8. Implement dispatch for [`outcome_space`](@ref) and your [`OutcomeSpace`](@ref) type.
     The return value of `outcome_space` must be sorted (as in the default behavior of `sort`, in ascending order).
-9. Add your outcome space type to the table list in the documentation page of outcome space.
+9. Add your outcome space type to the table list in the documentation string of [`OutcomeSpace`](@ref).
 If you made an encoding, also add it to corresponding table in the encodings section.

 ### Optional steps